 The Timberline offers a menu focused on the seafood of the region along with a selection of beer, wine and cocktails.

 Located at 490 S. Franklin St. Open May to September with varying hours.
-Adult round-trip tram ticket is $45 and kids (3 to 12) are $30.
+Admission based on age.

 Glacier Gardens Rainforest Adventure